rwiankowski/azurepractical/Content/Part1/hybridIdentity.md

 If none of the features unavailable in the managed Active Directory Domain Services offering is crucial to your use case, I recommend seriously considering Azure AD DS.
 While you can get a better deal, looking purely at consumption cost, with a pair of traditional Domain Controllers, the cost of managing, securing, updating and protecting those VMs cannot be underestimated.
 More on those topics in part 3.

+**IMPORTANT - When you deploy an Azure AD Domain Services instance, you must provide a subnet of a Virtual Network that the managed service will use to deploy Domain Controllers.
+The Network Security Group, which acts as the subnet's Access Control Lis, requires particular rules.
+Unfortunately, some of them cannot be configured via the Azure Portal.
+To work around this issue, allow the AAD DS wizard to create the subnet or use a programmatic deployment for the NSG.
+Even though it might sound like back magic right now, please keep it in mind.
+It will all make perfect sense soon.**

 [ <- 1.2 - Azure Active Directory](azureActiveDirectory.md) | [ 1.4 - Managing Azure -> ](managingAzure.md)